raghebbenhamouda/CloudCertNotes/README.md

 - Used for governance, compliance and audit purposes
 - CloudTrail Logs can be put in CloudWatch Logs
 - Track entire lifecycle of AWS resources
+- Events are stored for **90 days** in CloudTrail
+- To keep events beyond this period, log them to S3 and use Athena

+## CloudTrail Events

+- Management Events
+    - Operations that are performed on resources in your AWS account
+    - By default, trails are configured to log management events
+- Data Events
+    - By default, data events are not logged (because high volume operations)
+    - Exp: S3 putObject
+- CloudTrail Insights Events
+    - Enable CloudTrail Insights to detect unusual activity in your account

 ## AWS Config Overview

 - Records configurations and its changes over time